austery/thought-foundry-content/posts/taste_is_your_moat_dylan_field_figma_ai.md

 ---
-title: 'Taste is Your Moat: Dylan Field on Design, AI, and the Future of Creation'
-summary: Dylan Field, founder of Figma, discusses the evolution of Figma's mission from idea to reality, the transformative role of AI in design and software development, and why taste and craft are becoming the ultimate differentiators in a world of abundant creation.
-area: tech-insights
+area: tech-engineering
+author: Lei
-category: technology
+category: ai-ml
-project:
-- ai-impact-analysis
-- vibe-coding
-tags:
-- ai
-- design-system
-- product-design
-- software-development
-people:
-  - Allesio
-  - Dylan Field
 companies_orgs:
 - figma
-products_models: []
-media_books: []
 date: 2025-10-03
-author: Lei
-speaker: ''
 draft: true
 guest: ''
 insight: null
 layout: post.njk
+people:
+- Allesio
+- Dylan Field
+products_models: []
+project:
+- ai-impact-analysis
+- vibe-coding
 series: null
 source: null
+speaker: ''
 status: evergreen
+summary: Dylan Field, founder of Figma, discusses the evolution of Figma's mission from idea to reality, the transformative role of AI in design and software development, and why taste and craft are becoming the ultimate differentiators in a world of abundant creation.
+tags:
+- design
+- software-development
+- system
+title: 'Taste is Your Moat: Dylan Field on Design, AI, and the Future of Creation'
 ---

 ### Introduction and Figma's Mission

 Allesio: Hey everyone, welcome to the Inspace podcast.
 This is Allesio, founder of Colonel Labs, and so happy to be at the Figma office today with Dylan Field.
 Welcome.